Business credit cards are a convenient way for business to access credit, manage expenses and spread the cost of business purchases.

 The most common reward is cashback on your spending, with a typical rate being between 1% to 5% on the amount you spend.
 For example, with 1% cashback, if you spend £100 on your company credit card, you'll get £1 back.

-Some reward business credit cards only offer cashback at certain establishments, such as specific restaurants and retailers, so you'll only get your cash back if you spend on your credit card there.
+Some reward business credit cards only offer cashback at certain retailers, such as specific restaurants and shops, so you'll only get your cash back if you use your credit card there.

 Some business credit cards also offer insurance, 0% interest deals, and reward points that can be exchanged for products or vouchers.